 - If a child is given medication that is required three times a day, it can be given three times a day out of school hours (before school, after school and bedtime).
-The school will not administer medication that is prescribed three times a day, unless they are attending out of hours extended school provision. - If a child requires medication to be administered more than three times a day; this may be done by the school for a maximum of two weeks (if longer than this, discussions may be held regarding the need for an individual health care plan). - If a pupil refuses to take their medication, they would not be forced to take it.
-In this instance the parent would be informed.
+The school will not administer medication that is prescribed three times a day. - If a child requires medication to be administered more than three times a day; this may be done by the school for a maximum of two weeks (if longer than this, discussions may be held regarding the need for an individual health care plan).\ - If a pupil refuses to take their medication, they would not be forced to take it.
+In this instance the Parent would be informed.

-Receiving / Administering medications
+Receiving/Administering Medications:

-- Medicines will only be accepted if:
+Medicines will only be accepted if:

-They are delivered to the office / authorised person by the parent or carer, in a secure and labelled container as originally dispensed.
+They are delivered to the office/authorised person by the Parent or Carer, in a secure and labelled container as originally dispensed.
 Each item of medication must be clearly labelled with the following information:

 - Pupil's Name

 - Name of medication

 - Dosage

 - Frequency of administration

 - Date of dispensing

 - Storage requirements (if relevant)

 - Expiry date